Vurhd0/Image-Extraction-and-Captioning/README.md

 Installing of necessary libraries is being handled by run.sh you just need to add the library name in requirements.txt file

-### To run and get output of tagged images with tags in csv file
+##To run and get output of tagged images with tags in csv file

 The entire process of image extraction and tagging is automated with the run.sh script.
+Just add the pdf file in the folder of project and replace the name of pdf file in the snap.py code

 Git clone the repository in your system
 ```